aautin/snow_crash/level01/README.md

 ## Workflow

 1. The directory `/home/user/level01` is empty.
-Searching for files owned by user `flag01` but nothing
+Searching for files owned by user `flag01` but nothing.
 	```
 	level01@SnowCrash:~$ find / -user flag01 2>/dev/null